pointfreeco/swift-overture/README.md

 ## Motivation

-In Swift, functions are values, which gives us the power to explore function composition in a lot of interesting ways.

-We're used to working with higher-order methods like `map` on arrays:
+We're used to working with functions when we use higher-order methods like `map` on arrays:

 ``` swift
 [1, 2, 3].map { $0 + 1 }